 Does your poop slither out smoothly like a snake or plop out like Tic-Tacs?

 Based on this very vivid description, you can probably guess which one of these is the most ideal to have.
-Thankfully, there’s also an actual diagnostic chart that classifies human poop into shape and consistency.
+Thankfully, there’s also an actual diagnostic chart (the Bristol Stool Chart) that classifies human poop into shape and consistency.

-The Bristol Stool Form Scale identifies poop into seven types:
+The Bristol Stool Form Scale identifies seven types of poop: